| Irritant and contact dermatitis is more common in the adult age.

 ophthalmic anhydride are stronger irritants than the corresponding

 acids.
+SHOE

-DERMATITIS
+DERMATITIS Shoe

 dermatitis is a common type of dermatitis affecting children and

 other age groups.
+Clinical

-Features
+Features Shoe

 dermatitis is caused

 by contact of the foot with shoes or due to the chemicals used during manufacture and finishing.
+Sensitivity

 is most frequently due to leather from the rubber box toe in shoes